inktrap/studyriffic/README.md

 # Done

 ~~~
+ x tests for the new attributes and the new restriction
+ x included not_positions restrictions (forbid a task of a certain category to occur at a list of positions)
+ x included new attribute for fillers and checks: "check" (expected value between [0,1] that can be mapped to every scale)
+ x kontierungsblatt uberspace
+ x write message to participants
+ x pay participants
  x run study 1b)
      x test everything one more time and wait for okay
      x clear the database and remove the backups that accumulated while testing